 The CDC updated the guidelines for how facilities should manage healthcare providers with hepatitis B so as to reduce the risk of transmitting the virus to patients.

-The goal of is to promote patient safety while providing risk management and practice guidance to HBV-infected health-care providers and students, particularly those performing exposure-prone procedures such as certain types of surgery.
+The goal is to promote patient safety while providing risk management and practice guidance to HBV-infected healthcare providers and students, particularly those performing exposure-prone procedures such as certain types of surgery.

 The report reaffirms "the 1991 CDC recommendation that HBV infection alone should not disqualify infected persons from the practice or study of surgery, dentistry, medicine, or allied health fields."

 Updates and changes to the previous recommendations include: